futtta/autoptimize/readme.txt

 define('AUTOPTIMIZE_CACHEFILE_PREFIX','aggregated_');
 `

+= Does this work with non-default WP_CONTENT_URL ? =

+No, Autoptimize does not support a non-default WP_CONTENT_URL out-of-the-box, but this can be accomplished with a couple of lines of code hooking into Autoptimize's API.

 = Can the generated JS/ CSS be pre-gzipped? =

 Yes, but this is off by default.
 You can enable this by passing ´true´ to ´autoptimize_filter_cache_create_static_gzip´.
 You'll obviously still have to configure your webserver to use these files instead of the non-gzipped ones to avoid the overhead of on-the-fly compression.